19hours/sg-statutes/Acts/Income Tax Act.md

 (ii) any qualifying debt securities issued during the period from 27th February 1999 to 31st December 2008 by any person who is not resident in Singapore and who carries on any operation in Singapore through a permanent establishment in Singapore where the funds used by that person to acquire the qualifying debt securities are not obtained from the operation;

-(aa) subject to subsection (2A) and such conditions as may be prescribed by regulations, the discount from any qualifying debt securities, which mature within one year from the date of issue of those securities and issued during the period from 27th February 2004 to 31st December 2008, by —
+(aa) subject to subsection (2A) and such conditions as may be prescribed by regulations, the discount from any qualifying debt securities —

+(i) issued during the period from 27th February 2004 to 16th February 2006 which mature within one year from the date of issue of those securities; or

+(ii) issued during the period from 17th February 2006 to 31st December 2008,

+by —

-(i) any person who is not resident in Singapore and who does not have any permanent establishment in Singapore; and
+(A) any person who is not resident in Singapore and who does not have any permanent establishment in Singapore; or

-(ii) any person who is not resident in Singapore and who carries on any operation in Singapore through a permanent establishment in Singapore where the funds used by that person to acquire the qualifying debt securities are not obtained from the operation;
+(B) any person who is not resident in Singapore and who carries on any operation in Singapore through a permanent establishment in Singapore where the funds used by that person to acquire the qualifying debt securities are not obtained from the operation;

 [49/2004 wef 27/02/2004]

+[7/2007 wef 17/02/2006]

 (ab) subject to subsection (2B) and such conditions as may be prescribed by regulations, any amount payable from any Islamic debt securities which are qualifying debt securities, and issued during the period from 1st January 2005 to 31st December 2008, to any person —